cljctools/mult/README.md

 - a namespace and repls: tab is clear, shows current namespace and repls we can evalutate in
 - tabs like browser pages: it's one tab app, but we can open multiple, just like in the browser
 - simple: indent-only code formatting, colors and seamsless config driven evaluation
+- no linting: shouldn't be part of writing code, it's a creative process
 - github releases: download/install .vsix file from github, notify about updates; no store
 - listen to Jesus and move the mountain: drive development of http-repl - remote evaluation should be an HTTP server https://github.com/cljctools/http-repl